20 Cool Tourist Hotspots to Check Out On Your First West Palm Beach Vacation

 Mounts Botanical Garden

-Mounts Botanical Garden is home to nearly two thousand species of plants, with exhibitions spanning six continents.
-The botanic garden splits into several distinct areas.
-Walk along the trails of this beautiful oasis to dazzle at exotic trees, tropical fruits, herbs, palms, and citrus plants.
-In its range of ecosystems and natural habitats, you’ll see everything from butterflies to scarce & unique plants.
+When we visit Mounts Botanical Garden, we love walking along the trails of this beautiful oasis, spotting exotic trees, tropical fruits, herbs, palms, and citrus plants.
+In its range of ecosystems and natural habitats, we saw everything from butterflies to scarce and unique plants.

 Norton Museum of Art

 Looking for a dash of arts & culture on your getaway?
 Journey over to the Norton Museum of Art, one of Florida’s top cultural attractions.
 Located south of the downtown area, the art museum features over 8,200 paintings, sculptures, and artifacts from around the world.
-It’s now the largest art museum in Florida, sweeping John and Mable Ringling Museum of Art in Sarasota out of the top spot in 2003.
+It’s now the largest art museum in Florida, sweeping the John and Mable Ringling Museum of Art in Sarasota out of the top spot in 2003.

 Rosemary Square

 Enjoy a dinner at one of its trendy restaurants, grab a drink at one of its hip bars, or catch a show at one of its entertainment venues.
+Some of our favorite stops in CityPlace include:

 Antique Row Art & Design District